manjulananduri/manjulananduri.github.io/_posts/2022-08-14-carbon-language-vs-rust.md

 All of this happens at compile time by adding relevant cleanup code.
 So there is no real garbage collection that happens at run time in Rust.

 #### GC in Carbon language
-- Carbon language doesnot have GC either.
+- Carbon language does not have GC either.
 Just like C++, carbon-lang provides methods to manually manage memory.
 In C++ we need to use `new` and `delete` to allocate and deallocate the memory.
 - Similar to that Carbon language has `heap.New` and `heap.Delete` to allocate and deallocate memory.
 So GC can be achieved with manual memory allocation.

 Although this can have some cons in terms of unwanted memory errors this is a general usage pattern for low level languages.
 Some of the common errors are addressed using [memory safety](https://tipseason.com/carbon-language-memory-safety/) goals of carbon-lang.